 Helping A Loved One Get Off Drugs

 It can be scary, sad, and disheartening to watch someone you love who has an alcohol and drugs addiction.
 Addiction to drugs or alcohol can be most torturous to have to watch it happen right before your eyes.
 While it may be painful, you do not have to go along for the ride.
-You can take steps to motivate them to get help, and you can take steps to keep yourself safe.
+You can take steps to help a loved one get off drugs, and you can take steps to keep yourself safe.

 You then need to talk to your loved one openly and honestly about the situation.
 Tell them what you see happening, how you are reacting, and what you are concerned about.
 Don’t start with, “you are the problem because…” That’s a fast way to have someone shut down.
 Instead, begin with, “I am worried about you because…” Does not make the other person become quite so defensive when its, “I am worried,” or “It scares me to see you like this.”
 Keeping it as an “I” statement makes it not so threatening.